tfdsoft/famidash/CONTRIBUTING.md

 	- If it shows red X boxes, refer to bullet 3 on how to open/view levels.
 * **It is recommended to playtest your layout/level in actual Geometry Dash**, as playtesting in Famidash is complicated and not instant due to technical stuff.
 * Once you're making a level, keep note that all tiles in `famidash` should be placed in the empty nameless layer, and all tiles in `sprites` should be in the SP layer.
 Putting them at the wrong layers will cause wrong tiles and sprites to load in-game.
 * Please note that **you shouldn't flip and rotate tiles** in the editor.
-Doing so will cause their IDs to be beyond the metatile ID limit, causing invalid tile IDs which causes build errors.
+Doing so will cause their IDs to be beyond the metatile ID limit, causing invalid tile IDs which will result to build errors.
 * For triggers like color changes, enable trail triggers, and invisible gravity portals, they should be placed 10 tiles to the right, and within the player's current view.
 Placing them outside the player view will not load them.
 In other words, the triggers have to "load" within the game in order to trigger them.
-* For Tiled, you can also do a little trickery in level making by utilizing their built-in tools, including, but not limited to, `Shape Fill Tool`, `Random Mode`, and `Bucket Fill Tool`.
+* You can also do a little trickery in level making by utilizing Tiled's built-in tools, including, but not limited to, `Shape Fill Tool`, `Random Mode`, and `Bucket Fill Tool`.

+### Adding the level in-game

 How to add levels:

 * To add levels, the .tmx file with the level you made should be placed within one of the folders linking to a ROM side. (example: /LEVELS/LEVEL DATA/lvlset_X/your_level.tmx)
 * Once your level is in a folder, you must look for the level metadata file corresponding to that side, which can be found in /LEVELS/metadata/lvlset_X_metadata.json5.
-* Once you set up the metadata, what's left is exporting the level and building it.
+* After you set up the metadata, what's left is exporting the level and building it.

 How to set up a level's metadata:

+* **Note: If you used the Tiled editor, it is important to follow this guide.
+Other editors have the metadata and .json5 file already set up for you.**
 * Look for a metadata template in any of the .json5 files.
 This will serve as a guide to set up the level's metadata.
 More importantly, here are some important metadata conditions and arguments needed:
-	- For upperText and lowerText arguments, the name should be in UPPERCASE
+	- For conditions not listed here, please refer to the `How to make levels` section in the Famidash editor, as the steps are pretty much identical.
-	- For decoType, arguments are "DECO1", "DECOCLOUD", and "EXTRASPRITES1"
+	- For decoType, arguments are "DECO1", "DECOCLOUD", and "EXTRASPRITES1".
-	- For spikeSet, arguments are "A", "B", and "C"
+	- For spikeSet, arguments are "A", "B", and "C".
-	- For blockSet, arguments are "A", "B", "C", and "D"
+	- For blockSet, arguments are "A", "B", "C", and "D".
-	- For sawSet, arguments are "A" and "LETTERBANK"
+	- For sawSet, arguments are "A" and "LETTERBANK".
-	- For difficulty, it actually depends on what side the level is in:
-		- If the level is in A, B or HUGE, difficulties are "AUTO", "EASY", "NORMAL", "HARD", "HARDER", "INSANE" and "DEMON"
-		- If the level is in C or D, difficulties are "EASYDEMON", "MEDIUMDEMON", "HARDDEMON", "INSANEDEMON", "EXTREMEDEMON", "IMPOSSIBLEDEMON" and "GRANDPADEMON"
-	- For stars, you can put a number, which will be the amount of stars a level will have
+	- For stars, you can put a number, which will be the amount of stars a level will have.
-		- Please note that difficulty and stars are important to keep in the metadata, otherwise the level won't export
+		- Please note that difficulty and stars are important to keep in the metadata, otherwise the level won't export.
 	- For the songID, it must link to a song that already exists in the ROM side.
-Most songs follow the `song_name_of_the_music` format
+Most songs follow the `song_name_of_the_music` format.
-	- For starting colors, it should link to the index of a color you want to start with.
-Refer to [PPU palettes](https://www.nesdev.org/wiki/PPU_palettes) for reference.
-	- For maxFallSpeed, 0x07 is recommended as this is nearly accurate to GD.
-Without the maxFallSpeed argument, the default speed set is 0x06
-	- For parallaxDisable, enabling it with true will replace the level background in-game with a blank color background
+	- For parallaxDisable, enabling it with true will replace the level background in-game with a blank color background.

 How to export and update levels: